-A Stevens senior has won the largest coding competition in history.
+A Stevens student has won the largest coding competition in history.

 Ben Mirtchouk '21, a recent computer science graduate who will continue in the department's master's program this summer and enter the financial industry in fall, topped more than 136,000 participants from 34 nations in the global TCS CodeVita coding challenge in May to take home the $10,000 first prize.
 He is the first-ever U.S. winner of the competition.

 Guinness World Records later certified the event as the single largest computer programming competition ever conducted.

 Mirtchouk joined Stevens after graduating from the technology and computer science academy section of Bergen County Academies, a top-ranked magnet high school in northern New Jersey.